-- Appointing EL Coordinators We have appointed a dean and teacher to serve as EL Coordinators at lower school and upper school, respectively.
-They are our leads in overseeing Home Language Surveys (HLS), EL assessments, progress monitoring, English Learner Advisory Committee (ELAC), and advocacy.
-Working alongside our registrar, they have the responsibility of interpreting the HLS whenever a student enrolls at our school without a previous language designation in CALPADS.
-From there, they lead the way in administering students' initial ELPAC, providing ELPAC results to parents within 30 days of enrollment, and classifying students as IFEP or EL.
+Appointing EL Coordinators - We have appointed an EL Coordinator to lead our school's reclassification efforts.
+The EL Coordinator is our lead in overseeing Home Language Surveys (HLS), EL assessments, progress monitoring, English Learner Advisory Committee (ELAC), and advocacy.
+Working alongside our Registrar, the coordinator has the responsibility of interpreting the HLS whenever a student enrolls at our school without a previous language designation in CALPADS.
+From there, the coordinator leads the way in administering students' initial ELPAC, providing ELPAC results to parents within 30 days of enrollment, and classifying students as IFEP or EL.
 Once classified, EL students receive integrated support in the classroom, where teachers emphasize ELD standards in small group instruction.
-All the while, our coordinators monitor EL students' progress toward reclassification by analyzing MAP assessments, ELA grades, and summative ELPAC results.
-They track each student's progress and goals in a school-level reclassification tracker, with the aim of reclassifying each student as soon as possible.
+All the while, our coordinator monitors EL students' progress toward reclassification by analyzing MAP assessments, ELA grades, and summative ELPAC results.
+The coordinator tracks each student's progress and goals in a school-level reclassification tracker, with the aim of reclassifying each student as soon as possible.
 Their data analysis is then shared with teachers and school leadership for the purposes of accountability and informing instruction.
-On top of all these efforts, they advocate for our EL students by sharing information and resources with families and making sure that no student loses RFEP eligibility due to lack of monitoring. - Implementing New ELD Curriculum To support our students on their path to reclassification, we have rolled out new ELD curriculum aligned to the California English Language Development Standards called Launch to Literacy (Kindergarten through second grade) and Link to Literacy (third through fifth grade) by DataWorks.
+On top of all these efforts, the coordinator advocates for EL students by sharing information and resources with families and making sure that no student loses RFEP eligibility due to lack of monitoring.

+- Implementing New ELD Curriculum To support our students on their path to reclassification, we have rolled out new ELD curriculum aligned to the California English Language Development Standards called Launch to Literacy (grades K-2) and Link to Literacy (grades 3-4) by DataWorks.
 Launch to Literacy and Link to Literacy are designed to help teachers differentiate instruction.
 Launch to Literacy teaches EL students to read using the foundational components of literacy: phonemic awareness, phonics, spelling, vocabulary, comprehension, writing, and language.
 The curriculum is divided into three levels, A-C, to allow for targeted placement and differentiated support depending on a student's unique level of proficiency.
 Meanwhile, in the Link to Literacy curriculum, EL students read to learn, focusing on building vocabulary, reading comprehension, and language skills to boost their ability to keep up with grade-level English content.
 This curriculum is also divided into three levels, D-F. The DataWorks curriculum utilizes an Explicit Direct Instruction (EDI) design and covers all four domains of the EL Standards: listening, speaking, reading and writing. - Supports for EL Coordinators Our EL Coordinator's efforts are bolstered by regional supports from KIPP SoCal Public Schools.
-Every EL Coordinator participates in five professional development sessions over the course of the year.
+Every EL Coordinator participates in professional development sessions over the course of the year.
 During these sessions, EL coordinators receive training on ELAC compliance, determine goals, set assessment calendars, conduct data dives, and identify students for the final RFEP push before the next norm day.
-In addition to professional development, our school leadership, EL Coordinator, teachers, and staff have access to KIPP SoCal's centralized data systems, KASTLE and Illuminate, which provide real-time data on students' progress through EL reclassification. - Hiring a Regional EL Interventionist KIPP SoCal has also hired regional English Language Development Teacher who is assigned to work with LTEL students.
-Our regional EL

-Interventionist collects data during each session in order to monitor progress and target instruction based on students' needs.
+In addition to professional development, our school leadership, EL Coordinator, teachers, and staff have access to KIPP SoCal's centralized data systems, KASTLE and Illuminate, which provide real-time data on students' progress through EL reclassification. - Hiring a Regional EL Interventionist KIPP SoCal has also hired regional English Language Development Teacher who is assigned to work with EL students.
+Our regional EL Interventionist collects data during each session in order to monitor progress and target instruction based on students' needs.